How Do You Celebrate: Christmas

 We live far away from family, so we often have a small Christmas, but it feels big because of our long-held traditions.
 My parents gave my siblings and me a Christmas ornament every year in our stockings.
 I have Christmas ornaments literally as old as me!
 Now my kids get an ornament each year in their stockings.
 Unboxing all of them is a joyful and sometimes emotional experience, especially since my dad passed away a few years ago.
 We see his handwriting on some of the ornament boxes and remember him being excited about passing on the ornament tradition, like when my daughter got her first ornament on her first Christmas.
 Seeing these meaningful ornaments hanging on our family room tree and seeing how excited my kids get to unpack them each year is priceless.

 On Christmas Eve, when we’re making dinner, the kids feed our Nisse (elf).
-Nissen are Danish house elves who’re responsible for missing stocks and the weird noises in the house—they’re mischievous!
+Nissen are Danish house elves who’re responsible for missing socks and the weird noises in the house—they’re mischievous!
 But on Christmas Eve our Nisse gets a tiny bowl of porridge and a tiny cup of beer, and in return he leaves a present for each of the kids.
-My husband remembers feeding their Nisse growing up and the trill of finding a present waiting for him that could be opened before the others under the tree.
+My husband remembers feeding their Nisse growing up and the thill of finding a present waiting for him that could be opened before the others under the tree.
 These presents usually keep the kids busy while dinner is being made, which is very thoughtful.

 Tell us about your Christmas celebration and preparations.